 If you have not started with yoga-meditation now is the time to begin.
 This is the chance and place to start.
-Yoga For Beginners has great selection of postures and meditation routines.
+Yoga For Beginners have great selection of postures and meditation routines.

 Our Beginners Program is a compilation of different yoga techniques, leading up to a full length yoga teaching, which gives you a step by step guide.

 Yoga For Beginners, is based on posture research and meticulous calculation of breathing techniques and mindful meditation to improve the physical, mental and emotional aspects of your life.

 Follow the instructions at least three days a week so that you can stay healthy and contented.

 Our course will enhance your well being within the first few days of practice.
 Practice as much as you can comfortably do.
 As you complete your course, don’t be in a great hurry to get up.
 It is a good idea – to lie down at savasana for few minutes – as it helps to cool down the body.